 Music fans will definitely want to visit the Jazz Museum while exploring New Orleans in 3 days.
 Housed in the historic mint building, there is a small exhibit on coins and a much larger jazz exhibit.

-Mardi Gras is the biggest celebration in New Orleans – and it’s marked by fabulous parades, costumes and King Cake.
-Visitors planning a trip to New Orleans can learn more about the festival can get a behind the scenes tour of Mardi Gras World.
+Visitors planning a trip to New Orleans for Mardi Gras can learn more about the festival and get a behind the scenes tour of the props and floats at Mardi Gras World.

 New Orleans Pharmacy Museum

-An old apothecary dating to 1823, the New Orleans Pharmacy Museum offers visitors a fascinating glimpse into the past.
-From preserved medicines to ancient medical tools, the intriguing artifacts are displayed over two floors – and there is an inviting courtyard that is open to guests, as well.
+An old apothecary dating to 1823, this museum offers visitors a fascinating glimpse into the past.
+From preserved medicines to ancient medical tools, the intriguing artifacts are displayed over two floors.

 French Quarter Food Tour

-Throughout our 3 Days in New Orleans Itinerary, we highlighted some of the best restaurants and even offering suggestions of what to eat.
-However, guests who want a guided tour to the local cuisine should consider joining a New Orleans Food Tour in the French Quarter.
+Those who prefer a guided experience into the local cuisine should consider joining a New Orleans Food Tour in the French Quarter.

-On a highly-rated lunch food tour, visitors get to sample food – like Seafood Gumbo and Creole Brisket – while learning about the history of the cuisine.
-Get the details!
+On this highly-rated lunch excursion, visitors get to sample Seafood Gumbo, Jambalaya and more while learning about the history of the cuisine.

 New Orleans Bus Tour

-Get acquainted with the city beyond the French Quarter on a fun and informative bus tour in New Orleans, LA.
-On the 2-hour tour, visitors take in the sights from Marigny to City Park to the Garden District – including time for a few stops to explore on foot.
+Get acquainted with the city beyond the French Quarter on a fun and informative bus tour.
+On the 2-hour trip, visitors take in the sights from bohemian Marigny to City Park to the Garden District.
 Reserve your seat!

 Oak Alley Plantation Tour

-One of the most beautiful and often photographed plantations, Oak Alley Plantation was built in 1839.
+One of the most beautiful and often photographed plantations, Oak Alley was built in 1839.
 Visitors are transported back in time to the Old South as costumed guides lead the way through the opulently decorated rooms and impressive grounds.
-Book the tour!
+Book it!

 Whitney Plantation